Standlake Beavers Partnership

 The Beavers meet at Cokethorpe once a week and hold camps in the grounds in the summer.
 There is no charge made for the use of the facilities.

 The Beavers are open to all 6-8 year olds from the surrounding area.
-Although most attend local village state primary schools, a number also attend Cokethorpe Junior School.
+Although most attend local village state primary schools, a number also attend Cokethorpe Prep School.

 The Beavers meet once a week during term time and at additional times as needed (eg summer camp).
 The partnership is highly established and is due to continue for the foreseeable future.